RReddy22/CS-88-Machine-Learning-101/README.md

-# CS-88-Machine-Learning-101
-All Assignments and Notes from CS 88, Machine Learning 101, taught by Sidharth Ramanan and Professor Glenn Reinman in Spring 2022
+# CS 88: Machine Learning 101
+Topics:
+- Introduction to machine learning (ML), increasingly relevant area across variety of industries with many applications.
+Knowing fundamentals of ML can better contextualize work, and make it more fulfilling once full picture is understood.